Watts-Lab/team_comm_tools/feature_engine/README_featurizer.md

 The following do not have to be re-run (the outputs are already saved to this directory):
 - `features/positivity_bert_analysis.ipynb` --> generates `sentiment_bert/*`

-# Run the main featurizer (do this every time you want to refresh/generate new features).
+# Run the main featurizer [Do this every time you want to refresh/generate new features.]

 In the terminal, run `python3 featurize.py`.